ab-emptycup/ab-emptycup.github.io/devlog/jan23-week-1.md

 - Component controls becoming invisible after first use.
 - Furnishings not being added onClick from the DecorGallery

 Not sure if these are issues related to Svelte.
 Unlikely.
+Anyways, moving on.

+Next immediate issue to address is the issue with component controls becoming invisible after first use.
+Debugging that now.